madeleinedarbyshire/CMP3035/docs/_workshops/workshop2.md

 2. Import stack navigation: `npx expo install @react-navigation/stack`

-3. In App.js, create a StackNavigator
+3. In App.js, import the Timer function you have just created and create a StackNavigator
   ```jsx
     const TimerNav = () => {
       const Stack = createStackNavigator()